-Please report bugs and contribute features using GitHub.
+Please report bugs and contribute features using github.

-Or even better (for us :-), fork us on GitHub, make the improvement yourself and make a pull request for your change to be included in the main repo.
+Or even better (for us :-), fork us on github, make the improvement yourself and make a pull request for your change to be included in the main repo.

-If you don't know how to use git and github, check out the Astropy development docs.
+If you don't know how to use git and github, check out http://astropy.readthedocs.org/en/latest/development/